swcarpentry/DEPRECATED-bc/version-control/git/remote/Readme.md

     =====================

-The intent is for you to edit the file, knowing now that I wanted the Welcome to say Howdy.
+The intent is for you to edit the file, knowing now that I wanted the Welcome to say Vanakkam.
 If you want it to say Willkommen, you should delete the other lines.
 However, if you want to be inclusive, you may want to change it to read Howdy and Willkommen.
 Decisions such as this one must be made by a human, and why conflict resolution is not handled